awsdocs/aws-systems-manager-user-guide/doc_source/ssm-share-modify.md

 # Modify permissions for a shared SSM document<a name="ssm-share-modify"></a>

 If you share a command, users can view and use that command until you either remove access to the AWS Systems Manager \(SSM\) document or delete the SSM document\.
-However, you cannot delete a document as long as it is shared\.
+However, you can't delete a document as long as it's shared\.
 You must stop sharing it first and then delete it\.

 ## Stop sharing a document \(console\)<a name="unshare-using-console"></a>